 Government loans are available to help with course costs for One Year and Three Year Course students aged 19 and over even if they have already had a loan from the Student Loan Company for a previous course.

 Life at The Oxford School of Drama

 The School provides a bus service from central Oxford at a subsidised rate.
-This picks up from a number of stops before arriving at the School.
+It will pick up and drop off at a number of stops through North Oxford and surrounding villages every day.